Anti-Afghan sentiment: Finland

 A number of sexual crimes committed by Afghan migrants/refugees in Finland has been reported, stirring racist reactions amongst many locals.
 One of these cases involved the rape of a local fourteen-year-old girl in the town of Kempele by an Afghan national.
 The reported incident sparked public outcry against refugees and even sparked riots, with human shields of local Finnish citizens blocking the borders to prevent refugees from entering.
 Some Finnish parliament members even called on refugees not to come to the country.

 Two days later another Afghan migrant, Ramin Azimi, knocked unconscious a Finnish girl he was in a previous relationship with and raped her before he burned her to death with gasoline.
 The incident triggered angry vigilant nationalist mobs, including the Finnish Ku Klux Klan whom took to the streets and engaged in threatening behavior towards refugees.
 The culprit, Azimi was given a prison sentence with no chance of parole.

 A 2018 research report argued that ever since the incidents in Kempele, a surge in affiliating rape crimes with refugees has become a new trend based on stereotypical prejudices.

 Germany

 A 23 year old Afghan migrant in Germany was arrested for raping an eleven-year-old girl.
 About twelve days after being released from prison, he raped a thirteen year old.
 He was re-arrested shortly.
 His previous release and actions triggered public outcry.
 German politicians called for any migrant or refugee convicted of such offenses to be deported back to their country.
 The acting vice chancellor urged German people not to scapegoat migrants and warned right-wing groups not to exploit the incidents for propaganda purposes.

 Greece

-The rise of crime affiliated with Afghan refugees in Greece has amplified anti-Afghan sentiments in the country.
+The rise of crime affiliated with Afghan people in Greece has amplified anti-Afghan sentiments in the country.
 Several incidents involving hate attacks on Afghan residents in Greece have been reported.
 In one example an Afghan refugee family were beaten in Greece and set adrift into the sea.